CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/tools/crates/README.md

 To generate `BUILD.gn` files for all third-party crates, and find missing transitive dependencies to download, use the `gnrt` tool:

-1. Build `gnrt` to run on host machine, e.g. `ninja -C out/Default gnrt`.
+1. Change directory to the root `src/` dir of Chromium.
+1. Run `vpython3 ./tools/crates/run_gnrt.py gen` to build and run gnrt with the `gen` action.

+Or, to directly build gnrt:

-1. Change directory to the root src/ dir of Chromium.
+1. Change directory to the root `src/` dir of Chromium.
+1. Build `gnrt` to run on host machine: `cargo build --release --manifest-path tools/crates/gnrt/Cargo.toml --target-dir out/gnrt`.
-2. Run `gnrt` with the `gen` action: e.g. `out/Default/gnrt gen`.
+1. Run `gnrt` with the `gen` action: `out/gnrt/release/gnrt gen`.

-This will generate a `BUILD.gn` file for each third-party crate and apply the patch at `//third_party/rust/gnrt_build_patch`.
+This will generate a `BUILD.gn` file for each third-party crate.
 The `BUILD.gn` file changes will be visible in `git status` and can be added with `git add`.

-The `gnrt_build_patch` file allows fixing generated build rules as well as adding missing `BUILD.gn` files which result from bugs.
-The patch should *only* contain `BUILD.gn` file changes.
-[Other patches](#patching-third-party-crates) should be placed in a crate's `patches` subdirectory.

 # Downloading missing third-party crates